 Brooke also said that certain people at her former label made the women feel "inferior" and "uncomfortable."
 As an example, she specifically described a time in which she looked to an executive for help when she felt Fifth Harmony was "breaking," and instead of giving her support she alleged that he sexually harassed her.

 "I show up to meet with him and he gives me a freaking thong," she said.
 "I know what he was trying to do.
 I was humiliated.
 I was going there super vulnerable [asking for help]...
-At the time, that behaviour was accepted."
+At the time, that behavior was accepted."

-She said that it's for these reasons that she doesn't like reflecting on her time in the band, because as much as she felt like the "mom" and responsible for her fellow members, she often felt "helpless" and "hopeless."
+She said that it's for these reasons that she doesn't like reflecting on her time in the band, because as much as she felt like the "mom" and responsible for her fellow members, she often felt "helpess" and "hopeless."

-She also said that she felt shamed by the label and the media for her body — often getting categorised as the "big one" — and her voice, explaining that she and the women had to "fight for [their] lives" to get important singing parts on Fifth Harmony songs.
+She also said that she felt shamed by the label and the media for her body — often getting categorized as the "big one" — and her voice, explaining that she and the women had to "fight for [their] lives" to get important singing parts on Fifth Harmony songs.
 "Later on, it did get better and in some moments, there were moments for me to shine and feel like I could contribute but that was really, really hard.
 That takes a toll on your confidence."

 Unfortunately, the singer says that much of her good experiences in the group are clouded by the negative.
 "I'll look at a music video and all I'll remember is how I felt that day.
 How I felt super insecure, or how I felt let down or how I felt like I wasn't good enough," she said.
 "People around me told me that I wasn't good enough, I wasn't cool enough, I wasn't valued, nobody cared about me.
 It was awful but I also try to remember the good times."

 Refinery29 reached out to Syco Records and Epic Records for comment.